0dm/speaker/README.md

 # speaker
-plays random audio at random intervals in a discord channel
+a discord bot that plays random audio at random intervals in a discord channel

 this was made **very** quickly for some fun, may have bugs.